Calindra/cartesi-proposals/proposal-01-PRNG-drand.md

 The Convenience API will periodically inspect the Cartesi Machine to check if there are any inputs awaiting a beacon.
 When the Convenience API detects an input waiting for a random number, it will request the latest beacon from the Drand network and send it to the Cartesi Rollups.

-The Convenience Middleware will calculate the creation time of the beacon by subtracting a safe amount of seconds to prevent any prior knowledge of the beacon by the user.
-Within this safe time, it will load the pending inputs sent before that timestamp and add a seed property to the input metadata.
-Finally, the DApp will receive the input with the seed metadata to generate a random number.
+The Random Server will calculate the creation time of the beacon by subtracting a safe number of seconds to prevent any prior knowledge of the beacon by the user.
+Within this safe time, it will load the pending random requests sent before that timestamp and respond with a generated seed.
+Finally, the DApp will receive that seed to generate a random number.

 When an input backend execution requesting a random number arrives, it will force any subsequent inputs (whether they require a random number or not) to be stored until the next Drand beacon arrives.
 This rule ensures the correct sequence of input execution.